franciscoaguirre/xcm-format/README.md

 Expresses an arbitrary topic of an XCM.
 This value can be set to anything, and is used as part of `XcmContext`.

+### **3.12** Fees

+Of type `Assets`, initialized to an empty set (i.e. no assets).

+Similar to the holding register, but containing only assets destined for fee payment in their entirety.

 ## **4** Basic XCVM Operation